 Once you have your visa and your travel plans are set, you can send some personal belongings.
 We are happy to store any items that you want to ship ahead of time.
 Send them to St. Mary's School, 816 Black Oak Drive, Medford, Oregon USA 97504.

 Please note that DHL does not have a Medford office.
 DHL sub-contracts with UPS once packages arrive in the USA and this transfer sometimes delays shipments to Medford.
-It is recommended that you use UPS or FedEx directly.
+We recommended that you use UPS or FedEx directly.

 It will be warm when you arrive and stay that way through October.
 Light summer clothing which meets the requirements of the St. Mary's School Dress Code will be sufficient for the first few months.

 By the end of October, you will want to have a warm jacket.
 A waterproof jacket, sweaters, and other warmer clothing are good for the winter.
-It does not snow in the valley, so heavy snow boots are not necessary unless you decide to participate in the ski and snowboard.
+It does not snow much in the valley, so heavy snow boots are not necessary unless you decide to participate in the ski and snowboard program.

 *Important Note: Please bring an electronic translator dictionary with you.
 Cellular phones cannot be used as dictionaries during classes at St. Mary's School.

-During orientation, each international student will have the opportunity to open a bank account at a local bank.
+During New Student Orientation, each international student will have the opportunity to open a bank account at US Bank.
 In order to open bank accounts, students are advised to bring cash or travelers checks.
 You might want to have money wired from the bank in China to a local account in the U.S. There is no balance required to open a bank account at a US Bank.
 Parents will be able to wire money to their student's bank accounts throughout the school year (as needed) for spending money.